GouthamReddy7/GouthamReddy7/README.md

-# Hi there, I'm SAI GOUTHAM.K! 👋
+# Hi there, I'm SAI GOUTHAM ! 👋

 "I'm a fresher interested in pursuing a career as a DevOps Engineer.
 I'm enthusiastic about learning and applying a variety of technologies in this field, and I'm eager to contribute to exciting projects."